baharzafer/ConjointSensitivity/README.md

 ## Installation

-You can install the development version of ConjointSensitivity like so:
+You can install the development version of ConjointSensitivity: (Please let us know if you encounter any error.)

 ``` r
 # install.packages("devtools")